Croatia beats Serbia 14-12 in rematch of Rio final

 “Bad beginning and the worst ending,” Serbia coach Dejan Savic said.
 “We had a little bit of confusion in our defense.
 I don’t remember when the Serbian team ever conceded 14 goals.”

-Spain, Montenegro and Hungary also won on Saturday.
+Spain, Montenegro, Hungary, Italy and Greece also won on Saturday.
 Spain beat Australia 16-5, Montenegro topped Kazakhstan 19-12 and Hungary held off the U.S. for an 11-8 victory.
+Italy posted a 16-8 win against Japan, and Greece rolled to a 28-5 victory against South Africa.

 Spain and Croatia meet on Monday for the Group B title.
 Greece, Hungary and Italy are in the mix for the top spot in Group A.